 Before you start, though, it’s helpful to determine what success means to you.
 What targets need to be reached to call something successful?
 After all, the only way to know if any strategy was successful is to know which goal it has to meet in the first place.
-Read our blog about setting up a marketing strategy if you need help.
+Read our blog about setting up a marketing strategy or about the marketing mix if you need help.

 When it comes to ABM, start setting achievable goals and objectives which are based on your current results and your team’s abilities.
 Start with taking a look at your current scores from whatever marketing strategies you are using to identify the metrics and KPI’s that could use improvement.

 After setting realistic goals, it’s crucial to identify whom you want to consider as your next best customers.
 Make sure you find enough information about them.
 Who are the decision-making units, and how can you best reach them?
 Make sure you involve the selected accounts and contacts with your brand by targeting them with specific campaigns in every stage of the customer journey.
 Use explicit and personalized content for these accounts and use them on your website, in your emails, social media posts, advertisements, etc. to get the right message across.

 Make sure you use tools such as online success, a content management system, an analytical reporting program, an email automation tool, and a CRM platform.
 Each of these tools plays an essential role in executing ABM campaigns as well as track progress along the way.